Splafty/Splafty/README.md

 ### ✨ About Me

+- ⚡ I am an IT student at UEK, a math tutor, and a Rector's Scholarship holder
 - 🔭 I’m currently working on personal frontend and backend projects
 - 🌱 Learning more about web design & API architecture
 - 🧠 Currently exploring Figma and UI/UX
 - 💬 Studying for exams and finishing projects...
-- ⚡ I am aslo a math tutor and Rector's Scholarship holder

 #